puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-update-policies.md

 - If you choose fixed server proxy mode, you can specify further options in 'Address or URL of proxy server'.
 - If you choose to use a .pac proxy script, you must specify the URL for the script in 'URL to a proxy .pac file'.

-If you enable this policy users in your organization can not change the proxy settings in Edge Update.
+If you enable this policy users in your organization can not change the proxy settings in Microsoft Edge Update.

 If you disable or don’t configure this policy, no proxy server settings are configured, but users in your organization can choose their own proxy settings in Edge Update.